kaletra tablets cost I mean- just think off all the things you have crammed in that space….go ahead, I’ll wait.

 I also use Fresh Fogger on our jackets.
 I lightly spray the inside lining of the jackets with it once very few weeks (depending on how often we use those jackets!)- specifically in the underarm area and around the arm cuffs (these get a lot of outside wear and tear).

 Another thing I rely on is sports wash for my athletic gear.
 I wash all of my gym clothes and socks with this sports wash to kill sweat-caused bacteria.
 Ever notice that an old workout top can start to smell weird even after being washed?
 That’s because what you’re using isn’t killing all the bacteria…and bacteria causes bad smells.
 From the very beginning of each athletic gear items life, I wash it with sports wash and continue to do so every time- this prolongs the life of the piece and keeps it smelling fresh.
 This wash is also very delicate on athletic fabrics, so it’s a win win.
+If you have custom athletic clothes from sites like Imprint, you want to make sure that they are always looking their best, just like you would do.

 For bags, I wipe down the bottoms of the ones I use a lot with a disinfecting wipe that is safe on leather.
 I do this maybe once a week or so….or basically whenever I remember!